jasonsjones/jasonsjones.github.io/_drafts/intro_post.md

 For the first time in my career, up to that point, I was able to make a decision based soley on what I wanted to do based on what aligned best with my interests and passions, which was a huge motivator.

+The first job I had after I transitioned was to attend Naval Postgraduate School and join the MOVES Institute to study modeling, virtual environments, and simulation (MOVES).
+The MOVES curiculum is best described as a mix of computer scienece and operations research.
+It was during my studies at NPS that I found a passion for software development.
+Much of the early computer science programming courses were intented to be a means to end, by that I mean, they were to teach the students, who all came from very diverse academic backgrounds, the tools that they would need to effectively do the research and analysis for their respective theses.
+These courses also provided the foundation of knowledge for the students to be best equipped to head out to their respective uniformed services or government agencies and manage large scale modeling and simulation programs.

 One of the best things about jekyll is the number of freely available themes that you can fork and begin using right away to make a good looking right-out-of-the-box site.
 But where is the fun in that...?
 This site has been